 cropped-soapboxscience-logo.jpg

 In 2019 the education committee has sponsored five soapbox scientists.
-Congratulations to @kelly_jowett @SimsCassie @snorkel_maiden @DanERouse and @laleaver1.
+A big congratulations to @kelly_jowett @SimsCassie @snorkel_maiden @DanERouse and @laleaver1.
 Contact education@asab.org.uk for more details.

 In 2018 Lucy Mitchell talked about her PhD research into nightjar behaviour.
 Lucy uses GPS trackers to discover where they find their night-time meals, and where they like to sleep during the day.
 Lucy had some fun interactive moth catching games to find out what it's like to be a nightjar!